k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 description: "Steps to provision and scale up/down an Apache Cassandra® cluster in Kubernetes."
 ---

+{{< tbs >}}

 This topic explains how to add and remove Cassandra nodes in a Kubernetes cluster, as well as insights into the underlying operations that occur with scaling.

-{{% alert title="Note" color="success" %}}
-K8ssandra v1.x only supports a single-datacenter cluster.
-You can use K8ssandra v2 to setup and run multiple clusters, as explained in ( a new section of this topic ).
-{{% /alert %}}

 ## Prerequisites